 Customized Cover Letter Example

-The following is a cover letter example which is focused on a career change and the skills required for the advertised position, in the field of sales and communications.
+This cover letter example is focused on a career change and the skills required for the advertised position in the field of sales and communications.
+Download the cover letter template (compatible with Google Docs and Word Online).
+Plus, see plenty more cover letter examples to inspire you as you write your own.

 I am looking to bring my well-honed public relations, marketing, and client-focused online, oral, and interpersonal communication skills internally to succeed in an inside sales position.